free5lot/hid-apple-patched/README.md

 ### Limitations

 Macbook keyboards have no issues nor limitations regarding this patched module.
 But some External Keyboards (like Magic Keyboard A1255, A1644 and etc.) have a limitation (probably physical) related to the registration of keys from 5-T-G-B column with Fn+Command and Fn+Control being pressed simultaniously.
 More information can be found in [issue #6](https://github.com/free5lot/hid-apple-patched/issues/6).
-There is a walkaround - to release the Fn key first in these combinations and it should work fine.
+There is a workaround - to release the Fn key first in these combinations and it should work fine.

 ### Topicality